 If you garden in a warmer climate, you’ll love the stunning blooms of Delosperma Fire Spinner®, as well as its succulent evergreen foliage that provides a gorgeous groundcover all year.
 Dazzling tri-colored blooms cover the plant throughout the summer, and the foliage adds terrific texture all year long.
 Perfect for dry or sandy spots, Fire Spinner is a good choice for use in water-wise gardens.

 The architectural foliage and seed heads of Eryngium ‘Big Blue’ provide an impressive show well past its peak bloom time, providing spiky foliage and unique seed heads to the winter landscape.
 Imagine how pretty sea holly will look when dusted with snow!

 Add Supportive Plants for Winter Interest

 Although fabulous foliage adds color and texture to winter gardens and containers, perennials with great forms also create interest throughout the season.
 Consider adding plants that look lovely under a blanket of snow or frost-kissed in the morning light.
 Strong, mounding plants that withstand the weight of snow create interesting shapes in the garden, while seed heads of plants like Rudbeckia ‘Viette’s Little Suzy’ look beautiful encased in ice.
-Before you cut back perennials during fall clean up, try leaving seed heads and foliage in your garden this winter to see how they create interest when covered in frost or snow.
+Before you cut back perennials during fall clean up, think about our animal friends!
+Try leaving seed heads and foliage in your garden this winter to create interest in frost or snow.